Cruz travels to Cancun, Mexico, as millions of Texans remain without power amid historic winter storm - KION546

 Cruz travels to Cancun, Mexico, as millions of Texans remain without power amid historic winter storm

-Sen. Ted Cruz and his family flew to Cancun, Mexico, as a winter disaster in his home state left millions without power or water, according to photos posted on social media and confirmed to CNN by a person familiar with the travel itinerary.
+Sen. Ted Cruz and his family flew to Cancun, Mexico, he confirmed in a statement to CNN, as a winter disaster in his home state left millions without power or water.

+Cruz, a Texas Republican, said in the statement he flew down for a night because his daughters “asked to take a trip with friends.”

+“With school cancelled for the week, our girls asked to take a trip with friends.
+Wanting to be a good dad, I flew down with them last night and am flying back this afternoon,” he said in the statement.
+“My staff and I are in constant communication with state and local leaders to get to the bottom of what happened in Texas.
+We want our power back, our water on, and our homes warm.
+My team and I will continue using all our resources to keep Texans informed and safe.”

-Multiple Twitter users posted photos showing Cruz and his family at Houston’s airport and aboard a flight bound for Cancun, Mexico.
-The same person familiar with the trip confirmed to CNN that Cruz is booked on a flight from Cancun back to Houston on Thursday afternoon.
+His statement comes hours after multiple Twitter users posted photos showing Cruz and his family at Houston’s airport and aboard a flight bound for Cancun, Mexico.

 The trip was immediately criticized, including by Texas state Rep. Gene Wu, a Democrat representing southwest Houston, who tweeted a photo of Cruz aboard a flight, saying Cruz was flying south “while the state was freezing to death and having to boil water.”